 Only you know yourself the best, so go ahead and compare any changes you may have started to feel lately with how your body usually copes with an upcoming period.

-Some of the early pregnancy signs and symptoms are well known, but others might surprise you, so make sure to read them all!
+Some of the signs and symptoms are well known, but many don’t get a ton of attention and might surprise you, so make sure to read them all!

 (FYI, I’m purposely skipping a missed period.
 We all know about that one, right?)